We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 After your programme has finished, you can also apply for the grant as a recent graduate:

-- The internship is done in connection with your final semester at Malmö University, and you must carry out and complete your internship within one year of applying for your degree certificate.
+• The internship is done in connection to your final semester of your programme at Malmö University.
+You must carry out and complete your internship within one year of applying for your degree certificate.

-This is an option if you are registered for a degree project/academic paper and are assessed in Malmö, but carry out data collection, field studies or similar at a company or an organisation in Europe.
+This is an option if you are registered for a degree project/thesis and are assessed in Malmö, but carry out data collection, field studies or similar at a company or an organisation in Europe.
 Your supervisor at Malmö University must approve the internship/data collection.

-For the grant to be awarded within the context of academic papers, the internship must be necessary for the academic paper to be carried out.
-For example, if the data collected during the internship is the basis for the academic paper.
+For the grant to be awarded within the context of thesis work, the internship must be necessary for the thesis to be carried out.
+For example, if the data collected during the internship is the basis for the thesis.

 Erasmus+ Student Charter